Srlive1201/LibRPA/docs/develop/dataset_format.md

 After the block header, there should be `(row_end-row_start+1)` times `(col_end-col_start+1)` lines for the actual matrix element data.
 Each line contains two float numbers, which are the real and imaginary parts of the element.
-The data is ordered in C-style column major.
+The data is ordered in C-style row major.